stackitcloud/stackit-cli/docs/stackit_beta_kms_version_enable.md

 ```
   -h, --help              Help for "stackit beta kms version enable"
-      --key string        ID of the Key
+      --key string        ID of the key
-      --key-ring string   ID of the KMS Key Ring
+      --key-ring string   ID of the KMS key ring
       --version int       Version number of the key
 ```